pdud/Nosy/README.md

 ### Some Ideas

+Currently, Nosy is yet to...

-* Nosy currently does not properly handle MMS (group and media) messages.
+* Properly handle MMS (group and media) messages.
-* Nosy currently does not let you search for two values in one key
+* Let you search for two values in one key.
-* Nosy currently does not let you hunt for the SMS database on other systems than Mac OSX
+* Let you hunt for the iOS message database on systems other than Mac OSX.
-* Nosy currently does not support creating a backup file.
+* Support creating a backup file.
-* Nosy currently does not run on Heroku due to it's dependency on Sqlite3.
+* Run on Heroku due to its dependency on Sqlite3.

 ## Acknowledgment